 An Italian Amaro Cocktail, very herbal and light.

-We recently had an evening to catch up with some great friends and were sitting on the deck enjoying cocktails and trying to figure out how to make one of these evening happen in a far away location like Napa, when one of our friends mentioned they were taking a trip to Italy to celebrate a milestone anniversary.
-They asked what kind of cocktails they might run across while they are exploring Italy and while we knew they would run into classics like the Spritz or a Bellini and especially the Negroni, one thing we knew they would run across would be lots of cocktails that would include an amaro of some variety.
+We recently had an evening to catch up with some friends and were sitting on the deck enjoying cocktails!
+We were trying to figure out how to make one of these evening happen in a far away location like Napa, when one of our friends mentioned they were taking a trip to Italy to celebrate a milestone anniversary.
+They asked what kind of cocktails they might run across while they are exploring Italy.
+While we knew they would run into classics like the Spritz or a Bellini and especially the Negroni.
+We also knew they would run across an amaro of some variety.

 We had just received in a bottle of Amaro Lucano to play with, and with our friends upcoming Italian adventure as inspiration, we came up with the Lucky Lucano.

-This post contains sponsored content brought to you by Amaro Lucano.
-We received free product to review, but all opinions presented here are 100% our own.
+This is a sponsored post by Amaro Lucano.
 This post contains affiliate links for products that we think you as readers might find useful, and we make commission off of these!
 For more details about our affiliates, click our Disclosure and Contacts Page.

 Working in the kitchen, Vena created a blend of more than 30 herbs, hot infusing them into a spirit to create a liqueur that is richly flavored with a balanced citrus flavor and floral highlights.

-Amaro Lucano soon became a favorite sipping digestif and quickly spread across the Italian peninsula, where the consistently fine flavors attracted the attention of the Royal House of Savoy.
-Being chosen by the ruling family of the Kingdom of Italy was a massive stroke of luck for the Vena family and Amaro Lucano, allowing the liqueur to go from a small provincial liqueur to a liqueur that was in demand in all of the finest drinking establishments across Italy.
+Amaro Lucano soon became a favorite sipping digestif and quickly spread across the Italian peninsula.
+The fine flavors attracted the attention of the Royal House of Savoy.
+Being chosen by the ruling family of the Kingdom of Italy was a massive stroke of luck for the Vena family and Amaro Lucano.
+This likewise allowed the liqueur to go from a small provincial liqueur to a liqueur that was in demand in all of the finest drinking establishments across Italy.

 With that luck in mind, we decided to name our cocktail the Lucky Lucano!

-The Lucky Lucano combines Amaro Lucano, a robust bourbon and the juice of a ripe plum to make a bold boozy cocktail that is sure to delight fans of classic old fashioned cocktails.
+The Lucky Lucano combines Amaro Lucano, a robust bourbon and the juice of a ripe plum to make a bold boozy cocktail.
+It is sure to delight fans of classic old fashioned cocktails, as it’s pretty boozy.
 Amaro Lucano brings a bold slightly bitter flavor full of warm spice that pulls the sweetness of the plum and caramel flavors of the bourbon.

 The dose of bourbon brings a strong boozy undertone that stands up to the boldly flavored Amaro Lucano.

-A dash of fresh squeezed lemon adds a bright note that pulls the delicate citrus flavors that are a hallmark of Amaro Lucano.
-The fresh plum gives a sweet fruity freshness while bringing along some of the rich flavors of late summer.
+A dash of fresh squeezed lemon adds a bright note that pulls the delicate citrus flavors that are a hallmark of Amaro Lucano. also.
+The fresh plum gives a sweet fruity freshness and brings along some of the rich flavors of late summer.
 We hope you will enjoy the Lucky Lucano!

 Like this recipe?
 Try these below, too!